alleyinteractive/wp-liveblog/README.md

 `npm run release`/`composer release` to start the process of setting up a new release.
 If you want to do this manually you can follow these steps:

-1. Change the `Version` in the `plugin.php` file to a new higher-level version.
+1. Change the `Version` in the `wp-liveblog.php` file to a new higher-level version.

 	```diff
 	- * Version: 0.0.0